lambdabaa/mathleap/CONTRIBUTING.md

 ```

 Note that you currently need to be online in order for all of the unit
 tests to pass since we speak to remote apis.
+In addition, the debug logs
+are currently disabled by default while running tests.
+In order to turn them
+on, set `DEBUG=1` (ie `DEBUG=1 npm test`).

 ### Submitting a patch